 You loved the boundary-defying string quartet Brooklyn Rider, so don’t miss our season opener with Ethel!
 “Vital and brilliant” wrote The New Yorker about this thrilling string quartet with an eye on tradition and an ear to the future.
 The centerpiece of tonight’s program is A Suite from the Mission – their own adaptation of Ennio Morricone’s luminous score to the Academy Award winning film The Mission.

 Tales from the Vienna Woods

 Re-experience Johann Strauss's most beloved waltzes in a variety of scintillating transformations -- including a chamber-ensemble version of The Emperor Waltz as lovingly transcribed by Arnold Schoenberg, and Adolf Schulz-Evler's spectacular solo piano paraphrase of The Blue Danube.
-A guest soprano sings "Vilja" from Lehar's The Merry Widow plus a few surprises!
+Soprano Jennifer Casey Cabot sings "Vilja" from Lehar's The Merry Widow plus a few surprises!

 The Barnes and Hampton Celtic Consort

 This timeless music, a lovely weave of the delicate sounds of the Celtic harp, lute, pipes, bodhran, flutes and recorders is perfect for the many moods of this season: Christmas, the winter solstice or any time the snow sparkles on a clear, cold night.
 Join our candlelit Celtic Christmas celebration that goes “down as smoothly as a mug of hot cider,” according to The Washington Post.